 Traditionally disabled facility grants pay for a range of adaptations to people homes, including Level Access Showers, Ramps, Stairlifts and extensions to provide ground floor bedrooms and bathrooms.
-However, we are aware that the incorporation of the DFG within the Better Care Fund is to encourage the Council and CCG to think strategically about the use of home aids/adaptations and the use of technologies to support people in their own homes.
+However, we are aware that the incorporation of the DFG within the Better Care Fund is to encourage the Council and ICB to think strategically about the use of home aids/adaptations and the use of technologies to support people in their own homes.

-Within B&D, an Older People's Housing taskforce has been set up to strategically shape the future of housing and planning for older people.
-This group combines stakeholders from across Care and Support, Housing, Community Solutions, Inclusive Growth, Landlord Services, Adaptations team and Be First, our regeneration company.
-The group is focused on the future of sheltered housing, extra care, bungalow provision, site regeneration, referral processes and adaptations across Council, private and housing association housing.
+Within B&D, work is ongoing between Care and Support, Housing, Community Solutions, Inclusive Growth, Landlord Services, Adaptations team and Be First, our regeneration company on the future of sheltered housing, extra care, bungalow provision, site regeneration, referral processes and adaptations across Council, private and housing association housing.
+Housing are also involved in hospital discharge where issues arise.